open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 1\.
 Replace **<REGION\>** with your current Region.

 2\.
-Replace **<YOUR_ENDPOINT>**  with your prometheus workspace endpoint URL.
+Replace **<YOUR_ENDPOINT>**  with your Amazon Managed Service for Prometheus workspace endpoint URL.

-Get your prometheus endpoint url by executing the following query:
+Get your Amazon Managed Service for Prometheus endpoint url by executing the following query:
 ```
 $aws amp describe-workspace --workspace-id `aws amp list-workspaces --alias prometheus-sample-app --query 'workspaces[0].workspaceId' --output text` --query 'workspace.prometheusEndpoint'
 ```